 The U.S. Department of Education may select a student’s application for a process called “verification.”
 This process requires the student to submit certain documents to verify information reported on the FAFSA.
 If selected, the student may be asked to submit documentation of Federal Income Tax Returns (transcripts or signed photocopies), W-2 forms, and other documents.
 (Successful use of the IRS Data Retrieval when completing the FAFSA may replace the need to submit Federal Income Tax Return documentation.)
 The Office of Student Financial Aid will contact the student regarding these forms.
 The student may also be requested to supply additional documentation to clarify conflicting information on the FAFSA.
 Prompt responses are helpful in order to maximize eligibility.

 Failure to provide verification information means the student will not receive aid from the U.S. Department of Education and may not receive need-based aid from other sources.

 Any person who intentionally makes false statements or misrepresentations on a federal aid application is violating the law and is subject to fine or imprisonment or both.

 Applicants must file a new FAFSA for each year of enrollment.
-Applicants can complete the FAFSA online at the following Internet address: http://fafsa.ed.gov.
+Applicants can complete the FAFSA online at the following Internet address: studentaid.gov/h/apply-for-aid/fafsa.

 Awards may vary from year to year based on changes in family circumstances and availability of funds.
 To be eligible for ongoing assistance, a student must continue to have demonstrated need and be maintaining satisfactory academic progress at UNCSA.
-A student is not eligible for financial assistance if he/she owes a refund of federal grant aid or is in default on a federal loan.
+A student is not eligible for financial assistance if a refund of federal grant aid is owed or the student is in default on a federal loan.